codepoke-kk/qwertigraphy/HowQwertigraph.md

 I use the Dashboard a lot, and I expect you will too, but it was important not to make it "always on top", because that breaks much more than it fixes.
 The compromise I've settled upon for now is to make it retrievable.
 Any "Maximized" window will cover it up.
 This is a good thing.
 When I don't care to use the Dashboard, I just maximize whatever I'm working on and am glad it's not there.
 If, however, I want to see the Dashboard while I work I have to make the current window resizable.
 After that, I can click "Win-Alt-F" to let the Qwertigraph automatically position the window I'm working in pretty near to the Dashboard.
 It's still a bit wonky, but it works and I am happy enough with it for now.

 #### Step: Use the Qwertigraph
 Open a simple text editor, a new email, or anything else into which you might wish to type some text.
 Type "It's time to start".
 If all has gone well, the Dashboard should show in red numbers how quickly you typed that line, and it should show the same number twice.
 This is because the system did not expand any qwerds, so your input and output were the same.
+You should also notice some red marks in the Dashboard, as it tries to tell you these are words you could have typed faster.

 Now type:

 > T's tm to stat

 The Dashboard now should show a little difference between the bottom red number and the top, because the Qwertigraph expanded 3 qwerds.
 Your document should have the same sentence twice, because the Qwertigraph expanded those three qwerds into the same 3 words.
+Lastly, the Dashboard should show 4 blue tips (success) and 1 gold tip (your way of typing "to" was as fast as the Gregg way).

 Now, go forth and type like usual.
 At the end of the day, come back to the Qwertigraph GUI and click the Coach tab to see which words you would profit most from learning.
 Click the "Savings" column header to sort your possible savings from lowest to highest, and start learning from the top.